BugSplat-Git/bugsplat-unity/README.md

 }
 ```

-The default values specified on the instance of `BugSplat` can be overriden in the call to `Post`.
+The default values specified on the instance of `BugSplat` can be overridden in the call to `Post`.
 Additionally, you can provide a `callback` to `Post` that will be invoked with the result once the upload is complete.

 ```cs
 var options = new ExceptionPostOptions()